PedroAbensur/Simple-MineSweeper-C-Language/README.md

 # Simple-MineSweeper-C-Language
-Simple minesweeper program in C, no expansion after find bomb.
+1) Simple minesweeper program in C, it no expandes after find bomb.
+2) Generates from 3x3 to 9x9 field with 20% made up of bombs (Ex.
+9x9 ≈ 16.2 -> 16 bombs).
+3) Given an secure position input (safe place), it will return in the same position a number of bombs around the position (up, down, left, right, upper left diagonal, upper right diagonal, lower left diagonal and lower right diagonal).
+5) Given an invalid input, the program will request another one.
+6) Given an unsecure position input (bomb), the program will end.